 Every week, the Times Free Press will publish five essential things to know about the coronavirus pandemic in the Chattanooga region.

-Five things to know about COVID-19 in the Chattanooga region for the week ending on July 10:
+Five things to know about COVID-19 in the Chattanooga region for the week ending Jan 22:

-Read more about the local and statewide spike in COVID-19 hospitalizations.
+Read more about the movement and watch the video.

 What are your experiences with the coronavirus?
 Are you or someone you love affected by it?
 What questions do you have?
 We would like to hear from you, so please contact firstname.lastname@example.org or email@example.com.